Sleep Apnea (cont.)

 - After age 50, the risk is the same in men and women.

-- Among obese patients, 70% have obstructive sleep apnea.
+- Among obese patients, a majority have obstructive sleep apnea.
 Obstructive sleep apnea worsens in severity and prevalence with increasing obesity.

-- Among patients with heart disease 30% to 50% have obstructive sleep apnea, and among patients with strokes, 60% have obstructive sleep apnea.
+- Among patients with heart disease, a significant portion have obstructive sleep apnea, and among patients with strokes, a majority have obstructive sleep apnea.

 - African-Americans have a 2.5 times greater risk of obstructive sleep apnea than Caucasians.
-In India, 7.5% of males have obstructive sleep apnea.
-Chinese males have a 4% prevalence and Chinese females a 2% prevalence of obstructive sleep apnea.
-This is interesting because the prevalence is similar to American Caucasians, but the Chinese population is generally smaller and less obese than the general American population.
+The prevalence of obstructive sleep apnea in the Chinese population is similar to American Caucasians, but the Chinese population is generally smaller and less obese than the general American population.
 Therefore, something besides obesity must be the explanation for obstructive sleep apnea in the Chinese population.
 We do not understand the reasons for these differences, but studies are ongoing to better define the risks.

-- The prevalence of sleep apnea in nonobese and otherwise healthy children younger than 8 years old is somewhere between 1% to 3%.
+- The prevalence of sleep apnea in nonobese and otherwise healthy children younger than 8 years old is ooooooooo.
 Obstructive sleep apnea may develop in children of all ages, even in infants.
 Prematurely born infants are at a higher risk to develop sleep apnea.

 Viewers share their comments